cesareesposito/cLibrary/cLibrary/docs/readme.md

 ##Contact

 Help me to improve it, for any questions or support requests, you can reach me at cesareuni88@gmail.com.
 We hope you find the cLibrary library useful in your project.
 Thank you for using it!

-##How to use

-You'll find examples of how to use it in NuGet Package Explorer in the "docs" folder